PranayKr/Deep_Reinforcement_Learning_Projects/Report.md

 # Neural Net Architecture Used:
   Both the Agents used separate Neural Net Models for both Actor and Critic but the architectures of the Actor Models and Critic Models for both the Agents were same.
+For each Agent 2 Actor models and 2 Critic models were created for the local network and the target       network.
 # a) Architecture of Actor Neural-Network Model (for each Agent) :
     A multilayer feed-forward Neural Net Architecture was used with 2 Hidden layers each having 256 hidden neurons.The input layer has number of input neurons equal to the state size and the the output layer has number of output neurons equal to action size.
 A